 The Santa Clause 2 (2002)

 2002’s The Santa Clause 2 could also be known as the “forgotten sequel.”
-Not that it wasn’t good, because in my opinion, it was.
+Not that it wasn’t good, because, in my opinion, it was.
 Just that it doesn’t air on TV nearly as much as its predecessor and its following sequel.
-The plot for the movie is simple: Scott has until Christmas Eve to find a wife or he is no longer Santa.
-Leading up to the holiday, “the de-Santafication process” starts and Scott starts turning back to how he was before he became Santa.
+The plot for the movie is simple: Scott has until Christmas Eve to find a wife, or he is no longer Santa.
+Leading up to the holiday, “the de-Santafication process” starts, and Scott turns back to how he was before he became Santa.
 On top of that, Charlie, who is now in high school, is causing trouble, getting himself on the naughty list.
 So he could be with Charlie, Scott uses a machine in the workshop to make a life-size Toy Santa.
 It’s Santa but plastic, which turns out to be a bad idea.
 With this movie, you see more of the workshop, more of the elves.
-Now that Charlie’s older, he starts to understand that although what his dad does is amazing, he can’t really tell anyone, he feels lonely.
+Now that Charlie’s older, he starts to understand that although what his dad does is amazing, he can’t really tell anyone; he feels lonely.
 You also see Charlie’s school principal, Carol.
-She goes from this person who has students and even parents terrified of her, only to have someone believe in her and believe in love and she changes because she found someone she loves and cares about and who loves and cares about her.
+She goes from this person who has students and even parents terrified of her, only to have someone believe in her and believe in love, and she changes because she found someone she loves and cares about and who loves and cares about her.

 The Santa Clause 3: The Escape Clause (2006)